facebook/lexical/packages/lexical-website-new/docs/intro.md

 Lexical is a framework, rather than a stand-alone editor library.
 You can think of Lexical as a UI engine that lets developers move-fast and create different types of text editor that scale to their specific requirements.
 Here are some (but not all) examples of what you can do with Lexical:

 - Simple plain-text editors that have more requirements than a `<textarea>`, such as requiring features like mentions, custom emojis, links and hashtags.
-- More complex rich-text editors that can be used to post content on blogs, social media, messenging applications.
+- More complex rich-text editors that can be used to post content on blogs, social media, messaging applications.
 - A full-blown WYSIWYG editor that can be used in a CMS or rich content editor.
 - Real-time collaborative text editing experiences that combine many of the above points.